-Our email list has joined the modern age and moved to a new platform.
+Our Eco-Social Justice email list moved to a new platform in February 2019.

 At the First Unitarian Congregation of Toronto, we are deeply committed to making our city, country and our world a more just and humane place.
 Our Unitarian Universalist Principles call us to uphold the inherent worth and dignity of every person with justice, equity, and compassion.
 Our congregational mission calls us to engage in social action both together and individually.